AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 Understand the key differences between Campaign v8 and previous versions (Classic v7 and Standard), including architecture, deployment, migration paths, and feature changes.
 Whether you're coming from Campaign Classic v7 or Campaign Standard, learn what's new and how to transition smoothly.

-+++ Can Campaign v8 be installed on an on-premise or hybrid environment?

-No. Campaign v8 is exclusively available as a **Managed Cloud Service**, fully hosted by Adobe.

-**Key benefits of Managed Cloud Services:**

-* Superior performance and scalability
-* Automatic upgrades - always on the latest version
-* Enhanced security with continuous monitoring
-* No infrastructure management or IT overhead
-* Built-in high availability and disaster recovery

-Learn more about [Campaign v8 architecture](../architecture/architecture.md) and the [differences between Campaign v8 and Classic v7](../start/v7-to-v8.md).

-+++

 +++ What are the main differences between Campaign v8 and previous versions?